DonCromoTrades/ExpenseTracker/README.md

 - Connect an iPhone or iPad and select it as the target device in Xcode.
 - Ensure the deployment target of the project matches or is lower than your device's iOS version.

+## User Setup

+The app supports signing in with Apple or entering a local name.
+When building for iOS, enable the **Sign in with Apple** capability in the Xcode project if you would like to use Apple's authentication.
+A simple local sign-in flow is also provided for simulator testing.

+To synchronize expenses across devices, enable the **iCloud** capability with CloudKit.
+A lightweight `CloudSyncManager` is available in the `ExpenseStore` module that can be expanded to push and fetch records.

 ## Contributing and Testing

 Contributions are welcome!
 Fork the repository, create a feature branch, and open a pull request.